Merida, Mexico

 What do expats find most challenging?

 "I hate the slowness of the bureaucracy.
 I don't like the bank fees and exhorbitant fees associated with Mexican banks and US foreign banks in Mexico.
 I don't like the need to negotiate with others not used to fixed prices because it means I got to figure out what the reasonable price for an item is and then negotiate down.
 I never liked shopping much so it is not fun to do that for me.
 But I love buying artistic things that bring me joy to look at it at home.
 I don't like men ignoring me and asking my husband the question or giving my husband the answer.
-It is impolite," remarked one expat who made the move to Merida.
+It is impolite," wrote a member in Merida.

 "I think language is the main challenge.
 Originally, we were going to move to Playa del Carmen where many of the Mexicans speak English as it is a tourist town.
-We changed plans and moved to Merida and have found that the majority of Mexicans do not speak English, so it is definitely a challenge daily!," explained one expat living in Merida, Mexico.
+We changed plans and moved to Merida and have found that the majority of Mexicans do not speak English, so it is definitely a challenge daily!," remarked one expat living in Merida, Mexico.

 Is there a lot of crime in Merida?